-Decrease or increase the real or perceived cognitive and/or physical effort required to encourage or discourage a behaviour.
+Decrease the real or perceived cost and the cognitive or physical effort required to encourage a behaviour.

 “Humans are creatures of least resistance.
 We take the road most traveled, or the road best paved.”

 Also known as the Banana Principle, this strategy reminds us that humans are wired for the path of least resistance: Given several paths, we pick the easiest, even when that easiest one takes just 20 seconds less to start.

 Seemingly little details in our environment create “frictions” that get in the way between our intention (what we’d like to do) and our behaviour (what we actually do).
 Friction is whatever force slows us down or prevents behaviour from happening.
 It’s peeling the orange, the wait time, that one additional step, or the difficulty level of a task compared to our skills.
 It leads us to either inaction or to choose an alternative action (an easier and often undesired option).